grumpa/gallery_preparator/README.md

  current status
 ----------------

 Program works well.
-Currently i18n is in process.
-The program asks you in Czech language for now. :-) Learn it.
-It is nice language ;)
+Only some installator missing.

  usage